10 Reasons Why You Should Do French Immersion Outside Paris

 It’s true that French, like most languages, has regional distinctions in regards to words and accents.

 However, thanks to the French education system, French phrases, grammar, pronunciation and vocabulary have become extremely standardized.
 The Ministry of Education has made strides since the 1960s to standardize the way French is taught and spoken.

-As a result, the French dialect distinctions are diminishing to the point where you don’t need to study within a specific part of France to properly learn the language.
+As a result, the French dialect distinctions are diminishing to the point where you don’t need to study within a specific part of France to properly learn French.

 6. Paris doesn’t have the best language immersion schools in France